 Coronavirus: Visiting The Practice

-Due to the ongoing Covid19 crisis Hedena Health Ltd is currently operating in a different way.
-We are protecting patients and staff by reducing patient/GP face to face contact as much as possible.
+Due to the ongoing Covid19 crisis Hedena Health Ltd request that patients still continue to wear masks when visiting the practice.
 It is important that If you have any concerns, questions or queries that you would normally discuss with your GP that you contact us.

 We appreciate your cooperation during this challenging time.

 Please complete an online consultation or you can telephone us on 01865 227788.
 Our Clinician's are available to talk to you via a telephone or video consultation and if necessary they will then arrange for you to be seen.

 The majority of patients won’t need to come into the surgery to be seen as most problems can be dealt with by telephone or video

 If you are concerned that you might have coronavirus or if you have been in close contact with someone with coronavirus, please see NHS 111 online guidance, please do not come to the practice.
 If you do not have access to the internet please call 111 instead.

 New government advice, from 15th June, advises wearing a face covering if you are coming to practice in person for an appointment.

 Face coverings and face masks are additional measures to keep people safe while in the practice, however social distancing and good hand hygiene practices are still the most important ways to keep you and those around you safe.